thomas-aniel/weather/README.md

 The directory src/test/resources has an example application.yml that is used for integration tests and can be used as a starting point to start the application.
 Just add the application.yml to the classpath.

+I added `initialization-mode: always` to the application yaml, so that the database is always created.
+I also put H2 and Postgres drivers into the deployed jar.
+Personally I would prefer to do without these things, but they make it easier.

 ## Notes
 - the package name com.assignment is a bit strange, but I assume that it's for a fictitious assignment company, so I left as it is
 - from the existing pom.xml I understand that the database used is Postgres.
 I wanted to use it for integration tests, as it would be better to